ka-de/cringe.live/content/docs/rust/Mutex.md

 ---

-This code is a simulation of a resource gathering game where multiple players compete to collect resources such as wood, stone, and food.
-The `ResourceManager` struct tracks the available resources, while the `Player` struct represents each player, holding an ID, a shared resource manager, and a mutex for gathered resources to ensure thread safety.
-Players use the `gather_resource` method to collect resources, which are randomly determined and subtracted from the shared resource pool.
-The game runs in a multi-threaded environment, with each player operating in a separate thread, gathering resources until all are depleted.

-The main function sets up the initial resources, creates players, and spawns threads for each player’s resource gathering activities.
-It uses an `Arc` to allow shared ownership of the `ResourceManager` across threads, and a `Mutex` to prevent data races when accessing the shared state.
-After all threads complete, the program determines the winner based on who gathered the most resources.
-The code demonstrates concepts like multi-threading, shared state management, and thread synchronization in Rust.
+This code simulates a resource gathering game with multiple players.
+The game has three types of resources: wood, stone, and food.
+Each player tries to gather as many resources as possible until all resources are depleted.

+The `Player` struct represents a player in the game.
+Each player has an ID, a shared resource manager, and a counter for the resources they've gathered.
+The `gather_resource` method allows a player to gather a random amount of a randomly selected resource, if available.
+The `ResourceManager` struct represents the shared resource manager, which keeps track of the amount of each resource available.
+The `Resource` enum represents the different types of resources a player can gather.

+In the `main` function, a shared resource manager is created with initial amounts of each resource.
+Then, a number of players are created, each with their own thread.
+In each thread, the player continuously gathers resources until all resources are depleted.
+The game concludes by determining the player who has gathered the most resources.
+The ID of the winning player and the amount of resources they've gathered are then printed to the console.
+This code demonstrates the use of threads, mutexes, and shared state in Rust.
+It's a good example of a multi-threaded simulation where multiple entities are competing for a shared resource.

 ```rust
 use rand::Rng;